-8. Students will set out their own deadlines, expecting material to be critiqued twice per term or four times per year, with the option of longer sections to be workshopped three times over the year.
+8. Students will set their own deadlines, expecting material to be critiqued twice per term or four times per year, with the option of longer sections to be workshopped three times over the year.
 While deadlines are not cast in stone, if you are late, your work will be discussed last.
 It is unacceptable to hand in late critiques; these will be penalized.

 9. The work that is circulated in the class deserves your full attention.
 However, it does not deserve the attention of your cousins, roommates, or friends.
 Please keep your colleagues' work confidential, and treat it with respect, as you would wish your writing to be treated.
+Under NO circumstances are you to copy or use your colleagues' work at present or in future.